How to Bypass CAPTCHA With Selenium in Java?

 This means Undetected ChromeDriver is stuck on the CAPTCHA page.

-While Undetected ChromeDriver was once a go-to solution for web scraping, it has fallen behind in the arms race against anti-bot systems.
+While Undetected ChromeDriver was once a go-to solution for web scraping, it has fallen behind in the arms race against anti-bot systems and WAF bypass.
 Luckily, there are solutions for bypassing CAPTCHAs and anti-bots, such as a web scraping API.

 Method #2: Bypass CAPTCHA With a Web Scraping API